 Sowing your microgreen seeds is simple.
 All you have to do is sprinkle them in the soil!
 Because they’re not growing to maturity, you don’t have to worry about planting them according to the instructions on the back.
 For example, some plants have to be planted an inch deep when they’re growing to full size; that’s not even possible when your soil layer is an inch deep!

-After you sprinkle the seeds, you will want to press down gently on the seeds or spread a thin layer of soil on top.
-Most of the time spreading a thin layer of soil is easier.
+After you sprinkle the seeds, you will want to press down gently on the seeds or spread a thin layer of soil on top (this is for larger seeds).

 4. Watering Your Seeds